Spectral analysis of 1D nearest-neighbor random walks and applications to subdiffusive trap and barrier models: Introduction

-We briefly describe our spectral continuity theorem concerning problem (ii).
-As remarked above, one can always transform $X^{(n)}$ into the random walk $Y^{(n)} $ having identity scale function.
-This transformation reveals crucial, since the Markov generator of $Y^{(n)} $ can be defined on continuous and piecewise--linear functions and the convergence of eigenfunctions is simply in the uniform topology (otherwise one is forced to deal with rather complex function spaces as in \cite{FJL}).
-We show that the sign--inverted Markov generator of $Y^{(n)}$ can be written as a generalized differential operator $-D_{m_n} D_x$ on $(0, S_n(1))$ with Dirichlet b.c. (boundary conditions), having $n-1$ eigenvalues $\bigl( \l^{(n)}_k\,:\, 1\leq k<n\bigr)$ which are all positive and simple.
-Suppose now that $S_n(1) \to \ell$ and that $dm_n$ vaguely converges to some measure $dm$, which is not given by a finite set of atoms and whose support has $0,\ell$ as extremes.
-Then the eigenvalues and the associated eigenfunctions of $-D_{m_n} D_x$ converge to the corresponding quantities of the generalized differential operator $-D_m D_x$ on $(0,\ell)$ with Dirichlet b.c.
-It is well known (cf. \cite{L1}, \cite{L2}) that this operator is the Markov generator of the above limit process $Y^{(\infty)}$, and we show that it has only positive and simple eigenvalues.
-We point out that a similar convergence result is proven by T.Uno and I. Hong in \cite{UH} for a family of differential operators on $\G_n$, where $\G_n$ is a suitable sequence of subsets in $\bbR$ converging to the Cantor set.
+Criteria to establish (i) also in a more general context have been developed by C. Stone in \cite{S}.
+These results have been successfully applied in order to study rigorously the asymptotic behavior of nearest--neighbor random walks on $\bbZ$ with random environment, as the random barrier model \cite{KK}, \cite{FJL} and the random trap model \cite{FIN}, \cite{BC1}, \cite{BC2} (see below).
+In the first part of the paper, we focus on a general criterion to establish (ii).
+As well known, by an injective map $\bbZ_n\to \bbR$, one can always transform $X^{(n)}$ into a random walk $Y^{(n)} $ which can be expressed as time change of the Brownian motion $B$, suitably killed, with scale function given by the identity map and speed measure $dm_n$.
+This transformation reveals crucial, since the Markov generator of $Y^{(n)} $ can be defined on continuous and piecewise--linear functions and the convergence of eigenfunctions is simply in the uniform topology (otherwise one is forced to deal with rather complex functional spaces as in \cite{FJL}).
+We point out that in order to establish the convergence (i) one often needs to consider an additional transformation (thus explaining why the above processes $X^{(\infty)}$ and $Y^{(\infty)}$ can differ).
+The sign--inverted Markov generator of $Y^{(n)}$ can be written as a generalized differential operator $-D_{m_n} D_x$ on a suitable interval with Dirichlet b.c. (boundary conditions).
+Briefly, in Theorem \ref{speriamo} we will show that the asymptotic spectral structure of $-D_{m_n} D_x$ coincides with the one of $-D_m D_x$ if the measure $dm_n$ weakly converges to the measure $dm$, in particular we show the convergence of the $k$--th eigenvalue and the associated eigenfunction.
+A similar convergence result is proven by T.Uno and I. Hong in \cite{UH} for a family of differential operators on $\G_n$, where $\G_n$ is a suitable sequence of subsets in $\bbR$ converging to the Cantor set.
 Some ideas in their proof have been applied to our context, while others are very model--dependent.
 The route followed here is more inspired by modern Sturm--Liouville theory \cite{KZ}, \cite{Ze}, where the continuity of the spectral structure is related to the continuity properties of a suitable family of entire functions.
-Our continuity result is also near to Theorem 1 in \cite{K}.
-There, the author considers generalized second order differential operators without boundary conditions.
+We point out that continuity theorems for the spectral structure already exist.
+See for example Ogura's paper \cite{O}[Section 5].
+There the author proves the vague convergence (even a stronger version) of the so called spectral measure $\s_n(dx) $ associated to $-D_{m_n} D_x$ to the one $\s(dx)$ associated to $-D_m D_x$ if the measure $dm_n$ weakly converges to the measure $dm$.
+The spectral measure comes from the Weyl--Kodaira--Titchmarsh theorem \cite{Ko,Y}, is a matrix--valued measure on $\bbR$ with support coinciding with the spectrum of the operator.
+One could work on Ogura's convergence result to deduce the convergence of the eigenvalues and the associated eigenfunctions.
+We did not follow this route since more elaborated, preferring a more elementary approach.
+The same observation holds for the continuity theorem of Kasahara \cite{K}[Theorem 1] based on Krein's correspondence.